HowToSD/ComfyUI-Data-Analysis/README.md

 ComfyUI was designed to make Stable Diffusion accessible to non-engineers while offering extensive customization.
 However, it doesn’t natively support structured data like baseball statistics.
 That’s why I created this ComfyUI extension—to bridge that gap.

-This project is still in the conceptual stage, with limited Pandas and Matplotlib functionality, but it works.
 At the end of this page, you’ll find a tutorial on how to use this package to answer the MLB hits question.

 I hope you enjoy using it and have a great time exploring data.